0 – 20k+ Per Month SEO Website Case Study (Inc. Screenshots)

 Guest Posts

-Guest posts are my favourite type of links to use at scale for a number of reasons.
+Guest posts are my favorite type of links to use at scale for a number of reasons.

-I generally like to use these links at the start of projects as they are extremely safe and great for relevance theming, I also like to use them to inner pages on a long term basis due to the control on relevance that I have with them.
+I generally like to use these links at the start of projects as they are extremely safe and great for relevance theming, I also like to use them on inner pages on a long-term basis due to the control on relevance that I have with them.

 Safety reasons: Guest Posts are safe as I only build links from websites that already have traffic on them.